kent28808/My-Portfolio/README.md

 ## Acknowledgments

-* Hats off to Bootstrap v4.5.2
+* Hats off to instructional staff and Bootstrap v4.5.2.